ramezian1/ramezian1.github.io/python/README.md

 - **IDE** (e.g., Eclipse, IntelliJ, Microsoft VS Code)
 -  **Browser** (Chrome Recommended)
 -  Maven installed and added to path

+Note: Not both are needed, unless you want to view and execute both Java and Python projects.

 ### Installation 🔧